Nootropic profile

 Convolvulus pluricaulis, known as Shankhpushpi in Ayurvedic medicine, is one of the most revered brain tonics in the Indian tradition.
 It has been used for centuries to enhance memory, learning, and concentration, with animal research supporting its nootropic, anxiolytic, and neuroprotective properties.

-The key benefits of Convolvulus Pluricaulis (Shankhpushpi) include: Anxiety & Calm, Cognitive Enhancement, Focus, Memory, Mood, Stress Relief.
+The main benefits people report from Convolvulus Pluricaulis (Shankhpushpi) are: Anxiety & Calm, Cognitive Enhancement, Focus, Memory, Mood, Stress Relief.

 Log in to leave a comment.